 Creating the guide has required an assessment of both the interrelationship and collaborative partnerships between academia, innovation specialists and companies that drive retention and creation of value in the UK chemical and process industries.
 However, what has been fundamental is the assessment of the National Technology and Innovation Centre’s CPI has already set up over the last 11 years, identifying the best practice approaches.
 Talking to the key managers of these centres has been quite an experience, both for CPI and the key managers.
 The realisation of the complexities of setting up a centre was evident, in fact the words ‘cathartic therapy’ were use by one manager, whilst downloading his knowledge and experiences to me.

 The guide illustrates a systematic approach from identifying a need/concept through to creating a Full Business Case.
-Figure 2 shows a flow chart identifying the route from concept to Full Business Case submission.

 In conclusion, these documents are intended to enable others to rapidly develop innovation centres that can ensure manufacturing remains at the heart of the UK economy.
 They have already been distributed to our public sector partners and will are also available to download below.